Haiti's interim PM confirms request for US troops to country - News Break

 Following Haiti's request for U.S. troops, a senior administration official reiterated Psaki’s earlier comments that the administration is sending officials to assess how it can be most helpful, but added there are no plans to provide military assistance at this time.

-The U.S. sent troops to Haiti following the last presidential assassination in the country, the murder of President Vilbrun Guillaume Sam in 1915 at the hands of an angry mob that had raided the French Embassy where he had sought refuge.

-In Haiti, National Police Chief Léon Charles said another eight suspects were still at large and being sought for
+In Haiti, National Police Chief Léon Charles said another eight suspects were still at large and being sought.

 Investigative Judge Clément Noël told the French-language newspaper Le Nouvelliste that the Haitian Americans arrested, James Solages and Joseph Vincent, said the attackers originally planned only to arrest Moïse, not kill him.
-Noël said Solages and Vincent were acting as translators for the attackers.
+Noël said Solages and Vincent were acting as translators for the attackers, the newspaper reported Friday.

 The same newspaper quoted Port-au-Prince prosecutor Bed-Ford Claude as saying he ordered an investigative unit of the National Police Force to interrogate all the security agents close to Moïse.
 These include Moise’s security coordinator Jean Laguel Civil and Dimitri Hérard, head of the General Security Unit of the National Palace.